-Rudolph “Rudy” Giuliani, the lawyer, businessman, presidential hopeful and former mayor of New York City, is worth millions.
-He made his money consulting for wealthy clients, commanding large speaking fees for public appearances and working as a lawyer in private practice.
-His recent announcement that he would be divorcing his wife Judith of 15 years, however, could mean that his net worth is about to significantly change.
+Rudolph “Rudy” Giuliani is a businessman, the former mayor of New York City and former President Donald Trump’s personal lawyer, is worth millions.
+He makes his money consulting for wealthy clients, commanding large speaking fees for public appearances and working as a lawyer in private practice.

 Giuliani’s time after serving as the mayor of New York City has proven lucrative as he has channeled that experience into major success as a consultant and paid public speaker.
-His net worth is estimated to be $45 million, according to Celebrity Net Worth.
+His net worth is estimated to be between $40-$45 million, according to Celebrity Net Worth.

 The Source of Giuliani’s Wealth